sequencer/ventus-gpgpu/README.md

 ---

-To configure systemc, you can refer to my [blog post](https://zhuanlan.zhihu.com/p/638360098) (I also refer to the experience of many others, but this article is more suitable for this project).
+To configure systemc, you can refer to my [blog post](https://zhuanlan.zhihu.com/p/638360098) (I also referred to the experience of many others, but this one is more suitable for this project).

-The main program is currently in sc-code/sm, run [make GPGPU_test] to compile the program under the sm folder, and run [./BASE --inssrc imem --metafile vecadd/vecadd.riscv.meta --datafile vecadd/vecadd. riscv.data] to get the output.
+The main program is currently in sc-code/sm, run [make] to compile the program under the sm folder, and run [./ventus --inssrc imem --metafile vecadd/vecadd.riscv.meta --datafile vecadd/vecadd. riscv.data] to get the output.